planetoftheweb/flex-videos/README.md

 ## Styling & Customization

 The plugin includes professional CSS styling that's automatically loaded.
+You can customize the appearance through the admin settings or by adding CSS to your theme.

+### Button Colors (Admin Settings)

+The easiest way to customize the "Visit Channel" button colors is through the WordPress admin:

+1. Go to **Settings → Flex Videos**
+2. Scroll down to **Channel Link Options** section
+3. Use the color pickers to customize button background, hover, and text colors
+4. Click **Save Settings**

+### Advanced CSS Customization

-You can customize the appearance by adding CSS to your theme or using WordPress Customizer (**Appearance > Customize > Additional CSS**).
+For advanced styling, you can add CSS to your theme or use WordPress Customizer (**Appearance > Customize > Additional CSS**).

 ### Key CSS Classes